HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 ###### Arguments:

 1. fromaccount (string, required)             Unused
-2. amount      (numeric, required)            Amount to send to the payment address valued in decred
+2. amount      (numeric, required)            Amount to send to the payment address valued in hcd
 3. pubkeys     (array of string, required)    Pubkey to send to.
 4. nrequired   (numeric, optional, default=1) The number of signatures required to redeem outputs paid to this address
 5. minconf     (numeric, optional, default=1) Minimum number of block confirmations required